eliascccc/local-rpa-orchestrator/README.md

 Instead, it orchestrates them: you still need a real RPA tool (Power Automate, UiPath Studio, Blue Prism, etc.) to perform screen-based automation.
-Think of this as the control around the RPA — not the robot itself.
+Think of this as the shell around the RPA, not the robot itself.

----
 ## Responsibilities

 | Step | Orchestrator (this project) | RPA tool |